lindbrook/cholera/docs/notes/references.md

 Jill Lepore.
 2020.
 “The Invention of the Police.” *The New Yorker*.
 July 13.

+Alan MacFarlane and Iris MacFarlane.
+2004. *The Empire of Tea: The Remarkable History of the Plant that Took Over the Worls*.
+New York: The Overlook Press.

 Karl Marx and Friedrich Engels.
 1983. *Collected Works: Letters*.
 Vols.
 38-39.
 London: Lawrence & Wishart.